Koszul duality complexes for the cohomology of iterated loop spaces of spheres: The Koszul complex on the cochain algebras of spheres

 \begin{thm} We have an identity $H_*^{\EOp_n}(\bar{N}^*(S^{n-m})) = \Sigma^{-n} H_*(\widehat{\EOp}_n(x)^{\vee},\partial_m^{\vee})$, where we consider the twisting derivation $\partial_m(\xi) = \xi\circ\omega_m$ of Lemma~\ref{FreeCompleteAlgebras:ContinuousDerivations} and the continuous dual of the twisted complete $\EOp_m$-algebra $(\widehat{\EOp}_n(x),\partial_m)$. \end{thm}

-The theorem of the introduction follows from this result and:
+The theorem of the introduction follows from this result and from:

-\begin{thm}[{see~\cite{EinfinityBar,IteratedBar}}] Take $\kk = \ZZ$ as ground ring.
-For any space $X$ whose homology $H_*(X)$ is a degreewise finitely generated $\ZZ$-module, we have an identity
+\begin{thm}[{see~\cite{EinfinityBar,IteratedBar}}] We take a finite primary field $\FF = \FF_p$ of characteristic $p>0$ as ground ring.
+For any space $X$, whose homology $H_*(X)$ is a degreewise finite dimensional, we have an identity

-where $\widehat{\Omega^n X}$ refers to the profinite completion of the $n$-fold loop space $\Omega^n X$ (of which we take the continuous cohomology). \end{thm}
+where $\widehat{\Omega^n X}$ refers to the $p$-profinite completion of the $n$-fold loop space $\Omega^n X$ (of which we take the continuous cohomology). \end{thm}

-We have explained around Theorem~\ref{SphereKoszulDuality:SphereAlgebraModel} that the result of Theorem~\ref{SphereKoszulDuality:HomologyComplex} does not depend on the choice of the morphism~$\phi_m$ in a certain homotopy class because any such choice gives rise to weakly-equivalent models of the $E_n$-algebra underlying $N^*(S^{n-m})$.
-We prove in the next section that a wider homotopy invariance property holds for Theorem~\ref{SphereKoszulDuality:HomologyComplex}.
+We have already explained in this section that the result of Theorem~\ref{SphereKoszulDuality:HomologyComplex} does not depend on the choice of the morphism~$\phi_m$ in a certain homotopy class, because any such choice gives rise to weakly-equivalent models of the $E_n$-algebra underlying $N^*(S^{n-m})$.
+We prove in the next section that a more general homotopy invariance property holds for Theorem~\ref{SphereKoszulDuality:HomologyComplex}.